AllTheMods/alltheguides/docs/atma/mobfarms.md

 Once you have mobs spawning, you may need to move them to a comfortable killing area, potentially even across dimensions.
 Here are some methods:

 *   **Vanilla:** Use water or lava streams to push mobs.
-Remember water and lava flow distance limits and that water cannot be placed in the Nether.
+Remember water and lava flow distance limits and that water cannot be placed in the Nether. *(Note: We will not be explaining vanilla mobfarms in this guide)*
 *   **Ars Nouveau:** `Warp Portal` blocks and `Warp Scrolls` can teleport entities.
 *   **Ars Nouveau:** Use the `Glyph of Summon Decoy` to summon a decoy, trap it in a `Containment Jar`, and place the jar where you want mobs (with AI) to move towards.
 *   **Ars Nouveau:** Activate a `Ritual of Attraction` in a `Ritual Brazier` and feed it with Source.
 This will attract mobs within an 8-block radius *(verification needed on continuous Source feeding)*.